JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Speaking to users that have been stuck in houses that weren’t their first choice, it was clear to see that they would be happier in a house with more like-minded individuals.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Speaking to users that have been stuck in houses that weren’t their first choice, it was clear to see that they would be happier in a house with more like-minded individuals.
 Users have also given us some opinions on what they find to be important when deciding how to select their flatmates.
-We have constructed a questionnaire to try and find out these preferences.
+We have constructed a questionnaire to try and find out these preferences.</p>